 Captain Charles L. Albertson, a retired New York City police inspector and winter resident of Orlando was an avid book collector.
 For many years he maintained a library in his home in Waverly, New York, and loaned books to residents.
 In November 1920, Captain Albertson offered his extensive collection to the city of Orlando with these stipulations: the city would provide a suitable library building, it would be called the Albertson Public Library, and Captain Albertson would serve as the Advisory Superintendent of the Library.

 In early 1949, the Orange County Chamber of Commerce presented a proposal for a bookmobile to the board of the Albertson Public Library.
-The ladies of the Orlando Sorosis Club determined that a bookmobile would allow the library to bring books to the small communities of Orange County so they spearheaded a drive to raise funds for the purchase of the vehicle.
+The ladies of the Orlando Sorosis Club agreed that a bookmobile would allow the library to bring books to the small communities of Orange County, so they spearheaded a drive to raise funds for the purchase of the vehicle.
 By November 1949, the bookmobile was on the road!

 Johansen’s Orlando Library

 Article about the Orlando Public Library – Architectural Record, June 1967.

 Architecture for Florida Living

 Library Expansion Open House – May 29, 1985

 Flyer handed out at the grand opening of the newly expanded Library building on May 29, 1985.

 The Orlando Public Library expansion Celebration took place on Sunday, April 6, 1986.

 Orlando Public Library – Marking 50 Years of Library Service